A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Source-based Fake News Detection

-There has been evidence that most fake news stories come from either fake news websites that only publish hoaxes, or from hyperpartisan websites that present themselves as publishing real news~\cite{silverman2016analysis}.
-Such observations indicate that the quality, credibility, and political bias of source websites, to some extent, determine the quality and credibility of news.
-Web credibility analysis has been an active research area, developing many practical techniques such as web ranking algorithms.
-Traditional web ranking algorithms such as PageRank~\cite{page1998pagerank} and HITS~\cite{kleinberg1999authoritative} assess website credibility with the goal to improve search engines responses to user search queries.
-However, the weaknesses of these traditional web ranking algorithms provide opportunities for \textit{web spam}, a major indicator of unreliable websites, to improve website rankings unjustifiably and thus motivate the development of web spam detection.
-A comprehensive survey can be seen in \cite{spirin2012survey}.
-Web spam can be categorized as (i) \textit{content spam}, which leads to a spam webpage appearing among normal search results primarily due to fake word frequencies (e.g., TF-IDF scores).
-Content spam includes spamming of title, body, meta-tags, anchors and URLs; (ii) [outgoing and incoming] \textit{link spam}, where the former targets mostly HITS-like algorithms to achieve high hub scores and the latter enhances website authority scores by attacking PageRank-like algorithms; and (iii) other types of spam such as \textit{cloaking}, \textit{redirection} and \textit{click spams}.
-Algorithms to detect web spam thus can be classified into (i) content-based algorithms, which analyze web content features, such as word counts and content duplication~\cite{fetterly2005detecting,ntoulas2006detecting}; (ii) link-based algorithms, which detect web spam by utilizing graph information~\cite{zhou2009osd}, learning statistical anomalies~\cite{dong2015knowledge}, and performing techniques such as (dis)trust propagation~\cite{gyongyi2004combating}, link pruning~\cite{bharat1998improved} and graph regularization~\cite{abernethy2010graph}; and (iii) other algorithms that are often based on click stream~\cite{dou2008click} or user behavior~\cite{liu2015towards}.
-While not many, some website credibility assessment techniques with a special focus on fake news detection have been developed.
-For instance, the assessment of web credibility in \cite{esteves2018belittling} is based on a set of content and link features within a machine learning framework, and that in \cite{dong2015knowledge} uses joint inference in a multi-layer probabilistic model.
+\paragraph{II.
+Web (Publisher) Spam Detection.} News publishers often publish their news articles on their own websites.
+Detecting unreliable publishers thus can be reduced to detecting low-credible websites.
+To assess website credibility, many practical techniques have been developed such as Web ranking algorithms.
+Traditional Web ranking algorithms such as PageRank~\cite{page1998pagerank} and HITS~\cite{kleinberg1999authoritative} assess website credibility to improve search engine responses to user search queries.
+However, the weaknesses of these Web ranking algorithms provide opportunities for \textit{Web spam}, to try to unjustifiably improve website rankings; thus, motivating the development of \textit{Web spam detection}.
+A comprehensive survey is available in \cite{spirin2012survey}.
+Web spam can be categorized as (i)~\textit{content spam}, which leads to a spam webpage appearing among normal search results primarily due to fake word frequencies (e.g., TF-IDF scores).
+Content spam includes spamming of title, body, meta-tags, anchors, and URLs; (ii)~[outgoing and incoming] \textit{link spam}, where the former mostly targets algorithms similar to HITS to achieve high hub scores, and the latter enhances website authority scores by attacking algorithms similar to PageRank; and (iii)~other types of spam such as \textit{cloaking}, \textit{redirection}, and \textit{click spams}.
+Algorithms to identify Web spam thus can be classified into (i)~content-based algorithms, which analyze Web content features, such as word counts and content duplication~\cite{fetterly2005detecting,ntoulas2006detecting,baly2018predicting}; (ii)~link-based algorithms, which detect Web spam by utilizing graph information~\cite{zhou2009osd,horne2019different}, learning statistical anomalies~\cite{dong2015knowledge}, and performing techniques such as (dis)trust propagation~\cite{gyongyi2004combating}, link pruning~\cite{bharat1998improved} and graph regularization~\cite{abernethy2010graph}; and (iii)~other algorithms that are often based on click streams~\cite{dou2008click} or user behavior~\cite{liu2015towards}.